What Does LGBTQ Stand For?

 Despite the pervasiveness of the acronym, there are people within the community who object to LGBTQ.
 Some argue about what should and shouldn’t be included and whether Q should stand for Questioning or Queer.
 To others, in trying to be as inclusive as possible, LGBTQ actually ends up excluding.

-In a 2019 essay for The Atlantic, Jonathan Rauch wrote: “For me, the ugliness and unwieldiness of LGBTQ adds insult to injury.
+In an essay for The Atlantic, Jonathan Rauch wrote: “For me, the ugliness and unwieldiness of LGBTQ adds insult to injury.
 As does the fact that it is not a label that accurately describes me or any other American.
 It describes a coalition, yes, but not any actual person.
 Even as it seeks to explicitly include groups, the concatenation of initials implicitly blots out individuals.”
 He suggested using only the letter Q—which is “simple and inclusive and carries minimal baggage”—to represent LGBTQ meaning.
 As he saw it, Q could function as a blanket term to encompass the entire rainbow of sexual minorities while sidestepping microcosmic categorization.

 Sources: